MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ## Depth-First Search

 A key feature of this search is that it exhaustively searches through all possible sub-vertices connected to a given vertex, before backtracking and moving to a different vertex at the same level.
-It has no foresight of how far it is from its goal.
-Other words, even if it is _very_ close to a solution, and then yeets off to a random sub-vertex, it will not come back until it has exhaustively searched in that wrong direction.
+It is oblivious to how close it might be to its goal.
+Other words, even if it is _very_ close to a solution, and then yeets off to a random sub-vertex, it will not return until it has exhaustively searched that dead end.

 <center>
   <img src="https://imgs.xkcd.com/comics/dfs.png">